-We recommend the following reference documents on best practices for the separation of wastes at the source and the adequate management and use of byproducts from palm oil mills:
+As a reference, the following documents on best practices for the separation of wastes at the source and the adequate management and use of byproducts from palm oil mills, can be used:

 - ICONTEC (2009), Colombian Technical Standard GTC 24: "Environmental Management.
 Solid Wastes.
 Guideline for the separation at the source", Bogotá, Colombia, 2009. - Cenipalma (2011), Technical Bulletin No. 30 "Characterization and management of the byproducts of the oil palm fruit milling process", Bogotá. - Cenipalma (2011), Technical Bulletin No. 31 "Composting of byproducts of the oil palm agribusiness in Colombia", Bogotá. - Cenipalma (2018) "Guideline for the management of ordinary and hazardous wastes generated while growing oil palm"; Bogotá.